Endsley Real (GA), chair

 - Attendance at an ASWB Education Conference

 The REAL committee meets in person twice a year.
 Their committee service begins with attendance at the ASWB Education Conference just prior to the start of their work for the subsequent year.
 Their first meeting is held for about one hour during the Education Conference.
-Their second meeting runs for two full days and is usually held in the VA/DC area.
-Attendees will need to travel to the Washington, DC, area on Thursday and will travel home on Sunday.
+Their second meeting is a two-day meeting usually on Friday and Saturday.
+Attendees travel the day before the meeting and the day after the meeting.
+Hotels in the VA/DC area are used for this meeting.
 In-person meeting attendance is fully funded by ASWB.
+Because REAL Committee members are actively involved in the Education Conference they plan, ASWB fully funds attendance at the conference as well.